wyuzhang/levelup-sdk-ios/README.md

 The SDK includes model classes for LevelUp domain objects, such as a user or a merchant.
 Instances of these objects may be returned from API calls, or may be referenced from other model objects.

+* **[LUAccessToken](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUAccessToken.html)**: An access token is created when a user successfully logs in, and is used to maintain an authentication session.
 * **[LUApnDevice](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUApnDevice.html)**: Represents an [Apple Push Notification](http://developer.apple.com/library/mac/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/ApplePushService/ApplePushService.html) device.
 * **[LUBundle](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUBundle.html)**: A bundle of orders and refunds which are processed together.
 * **[LUCampaign](http://thelevelup.github.io/whitelabel-ios-sdk/Classes/LUCampaign.html)**: Campaigns are promotions which can be claimed by users.